2 The Basics II: Accidentals and Beats

 A scale is a collection of pitches that ascends or descends in alphabetical order.
 The first and last notes of the scale are an octave apart.
 Since accidentals are localized, if the first note of the scale has an accidental, the last note of the scale must also have an accidental.

-The chromatic scale is made entirely of half steps.
-This means it uses all twelve different keys on the piano.
-The chromatic scale is written differently depending on whether the scale ascends or descends.
-In general, while ascending, use sharps for black keys and while descending, use flats.
+The chromatic scale is made entirely of half steps, using all twelve different keys on the piano.
+It is written differently depending on whether it ascends or descends.
+Generally, we use sharps for black keys when ascending, and when descending, we use flats (Example 2.5.1).

 Example 2.5.1.
 Chromatic Scale

-- Example 2.5.1A: While ascending, sharps are used for all the black keys except for B-flat, since the scale is the B-flat chromatic scale.
-Sharps represent ascending motion.
+- Example 2.5.1A: When ascending, sharps are used for all the black keys except for B flat, since the scale is the B flat chromatic scale.
+Sharps are generally used for ascending motion.

-- Example 2.5.1B: While descending, flats are used for all the black keys.
-Flats represent descending motion.
+- Example 2.5.1B: When descending, flats are used for all the black keys.
+Flats are typically used for descending motion.

-Example 2.5.2 illustrates a common mistake made by students when writing an ascending chromatic scale: the scale uses every letter in the musical alphabet followed by a sharp.
+Example 2.5.2 shows a common mistake students make when writing an ascending chromatic scale: the scale uses each letter of the musical alphabet followed by a sharp.

 Example 2.5.2.
 Incorrect chromatic scale

-Since there is no black key between E and F and between B and C, E-sharp is enharmonically equivalent to F and B-sharp is enharmonically equivalent to C. E should go directly to F and B should go directly to C; E-sharp and B-sharp (in red) are errors.
+Since there is no black key between E and F and between B and C, E sharp is enharmonically equivalent to F and B sharp is enharmonically equivalent to C. E should go directly to F and B should go directly to C; E sharp and B sharp (circled in red) are errors.
 Listen to Example 2.5.2–can you hear the two repeated notes?

-When you write a chromatic scale, use sharps for the ascending chromatic scale and flats for the descending chromatic scale.
-However, when you see a chromatic scale within a real piece of music, the composer may choose to use a variety of sharps and flats.
+When you write a chromatic scale, use sharps for the ascending scale and flats for the descending scale.
+However, when you see a chromatic scale within a real piece of music, the composer may choose to use a mixture of sharps and flats.
 In Bizet’s “Habanera,” there are several inconsistencies.
 Ignore the unfamiliar rhythms in Example 2.5.3 for now and focus only on the pitches.

 Example 2.5.3.
-Bizet[4], “L’amour est un oiseau rebelle,” Habanera from Carmen, Act I
+Descending with sharps: Bizet,[4] “L’amour est un oiseau rebelle,” Habanera from Carmen, Act I

 - Although the natural sign on the C is not necessary in the second measure, it is a courtesy accidental.
 This courtesy accidental does not have parentheses around it.